collective/collective.z3cform.norobots/README.rst

         fields = field.Fields(INorobotsForm)
         fields['norobots'].widgetFactory = NorobotsFieldWidget

-    # wrap the form with plone.app.z3cform's Form wrapper
+    # wrap the form with plone.z3cform's Form wrapper
     NorobotsFormView = wrap_form(NorobotsForm)

-    # Register Norobots validator for the correponding field in the IContactInfo interface
+    # Register Norobots validator for the corresponding field in the IContactInfo interface
     validator.WidgetValidatorDiscriminators(NorobotsValidator, field=INorobotsForm['norobots'])

 In your configure.zcml you have to add the following adapter, to make the validation work.